8 Important Social Skills For Kids And How To Teach Them

 Bullying or victimization

 Children with social skills may be more at risk of being bullied or victimized by peers.
-Their challenges in understanding social dynamics and self-expression may make them targets for unfavourable outcomes.
+Their challenges in understanding social dynamics and self-expression may make them targets for unfavorable outcomes.

 Strong social skills are appreciated in school and professional settings, which opens up academic and career opportunities.
 A child who struggles in this area might be unable to participate in extracurricular activities, function in a team, or speak clearly in professional settings like job interviews.